 As clients frequently requested my assistance with their social media, Facebook and Twitter became my specialties, and Inspire To Thrive was born.

-Going full-time with the business was a big step for me, but fortunately, I had several clients who said they would use my services if I did.
+Going full-time with the business was a big step for me, but fortunately, several clients said they would use my services if I did.
 That’s how it all began:)

 3. You started your blog Inspire To Thrive in August 2011.
 How has been your blogging journey so far?